With temperatures falling and the nights drawing in, these small steps could lead to big savings when winter eventually arrives.

 If you are away when temperatures are likely to plummet, you can avoid damage to your pipes by leaving the central heating on for a few hours a day.

-Read how to protect your water pipes for more ideas on how to prevent any disasters occurring as the temperature drops.
+Read how to protect your water pipes for more ideas on how to prevent any disasters from occurring as the temperature drops.

 To avoid major damage should the worst happen, make sure you locate where your stopcock is.
 This controls the mains water tap in your home.